atlassian-archive/dataschool/dataschool/_chapters/data-governance/evaluating-data-stack-technologies.md

 In software development, a Stack is a combination of technologies that together solve a problem.
 Rarely does one technology solve it on its own.
 Stacks are usually given names relevant to the problem that they solve.
 For example, a Web Stack is the set of technologies that host an application that can be accessed via a website.
 We need to know about the front end technologies used and the back end.
 We could say “our Web Stack is Cassandra, Django, React” which gives them a high level overview.

-While using Stack for the Web is well known, it has now begun to be used to describe the tools involved in working with analytics.
-The Data Stack addresses the problem of taking data from a raw form to an insight.
+We can apply the Stack concept to describe solutions in domains other than web development.
+Here we will describe the Data Stack, which takes data from a raw form to an insight.

 ## The Data Analytics Problem

-Every software tool spins off data, your application, google analytics, salesforce.
+Every software tool spins off data: your application, Google Analytics, Salesforce, and so on.
 In order to use this data to find insights you need a Data Stack that performs the following functions:

 1. Ingestion - Accept new data
 2. Storage - Store and retain data